 Go 1/2 mile down 151.

-Turn RIGHT @ first LIGHT (says Queen Rd. on left)
+Turn RIGHT @ first LIGHT (says Queen Rd. on left - no sign on right)

-Go about 1 block (see small yellow sign) and turn Right, then an immediate right again, going up the asphalt road where you can angle park on the right.
+Go about 1 block and turn Right again at first street, then an immediate right again, going up the asphalt drive where you can angle park to the right.
 Please park close to any existing parked cars so more can park there.

 You’ll see an old barn and two white buildings with blue trim.
 Ours is the large building.
-Go into 1st of 3 doors which has a sign saying “Welcome!”
+Knock (or ring doorbell) on left/1st of 3 doors - which goes into the downstairs kitchen.

 Rev. Gaya (aka Gayatri) Erlandson, PhD